tancrede-sallerin/PROJECT-SraperAmazon/README.md

   Language: Python 3

- Results are in a csv table, but it's possible to put them in a graphic, and so on.
+ Results are in a csv table, but it's possible to put them in a graphic for instance.
  If you want more informations, email me.